 We work with neighborhood Business Districts in many ways – from planning and technical assistance to grants for neighborhood organizations, business and property owners.

 The Pittsburgh Biz Buzz Small Grant Program is designed to help business district organizations, such as business associations, chambers of commerce, community based organizations and community development corporations, spur neighborhood business district revitalization using the 48x48x48 strategy of short and medium term achievable projects and activities.
 The goals of the program are to bring newcomers into neighborhood business districts and create a buzz about the business district, through media and word-of-mouth. *Please note that is program is not available to individual businesses.

 By determining what you can do in 48 hours (a weekend), 48 days (roughly, a month), and 48 weeks (a year, projects can be accomplished by volunteers, working together with businesses.

 Grant applications will be accepted on a rolling basis.
 Prior to submitting an application, applicants must meet with URA staff to discuss their project or activity.
 The maximum grant award is $7,000.
-This program is available to business districts Citywide that do not currently participate in the Mainstreets program.

 These neighborhoods currently participate in Biz Buzz: